Brazil forms

 - Incomplete form submission.

-- Incorrect or inconsistent employment history.
+- Incorrect or inconsistent personal information.

 Citizenship